glessard/deferred/README.md

 ### Task execution scheduling

 Tasks execute when a request exists.
 When creating a `Deferred` object, allocations are made, but no code is run immediately.
-When a code that depends on a `Deferred` requests the result, then the task is scheduled for execution.
-Requests are made by calling the `notify()`, `onValue()`, `onError()`, or `beginExecution()` methods (non-blocking); the `result`, `value` or `error` properties (blocking).
-Requests propagate up a chain of `Deferred`s.
+When code that depends on a `Deferred` requests the result, then the task is scheduled for execution.
+Requests are made by calling the `notify()`, `onValue()`, `onError()`, or `beginExecution()` methods (non-blocking); and the `result`, `value` or `error` properties (blocking).
+Requests propagate up the chain of `Deferred`s.

 ### Long computations, cancellations and timeouts

-Long background computations that support cancellation and timeout can be implemented easily by using the callback-style initializer for `Deferred<T>`.
+Long background computations that support cancellation and timeout can be implemented easily by using the callback-style initializer for `Deferred`.
 It takes a closure whose parameter is a `Resolver`. `Resolver` is associated with a specific instance of `Deferred`, and allows your code to be the data source of that `Deferred` instance.
 It also allows the data source to monitor the state of the `Deferred`.

     func bigComputation() -> Deferred<Double, Never>
     {